Unlock your political potential and use it to improve society.

 Reasoning, interpreting, analyzing, reading comprehension, pattern recognition, public speaking, problem solving – the skills you’ll gain through a political science degree are highly valued by employers in virtually any industry.

-There are plenty of alternative career options that will still utilize what you learned in your degree.
+There are plenty of alternative career options that will still utilize what you learned in your political science bachelor's degree.
 Here are just a few:

 1. Lawyer